brianpattison/dokku-installer-cli/README.md

-  dokku postgres:backups:restore:local <number>   # Restore the numbered PostgreSQL backup locally dokku restart                                   # Restart the application dokku run <cmd>                                 # Run a command in the environment of the application dokku ssl:certificate <file path>               # Add a signed certificate for SSL (server.crt) dokku ssl:key <file path>                       # Add a private key for SSL (server.key) dokku url                                       # Show the URL for the application
+  dokku postgres:backups:restore:local <number>   # Restore the numbered PostgreSQL backup locally dokku restart                                   # Restart the application dokku run <cmd>                                 # Run a command in the environment of the application dokku ssh                                       # Start an SSH session as root user dokku ssl:certificate <file path>               # Add a signed certificate for SSL (server.crt) dokku ssl:key <file path>                       # Add a private key for SSL (server.key) dokku url                                       # Show the URL for the application